Skip to content

 # This is used to authenticate users when they access the KMS UI.

-# The same Identity Provider must **also** be configured in the [auth] section above.
+# The same Identity Provider must **also** be configured in the [idp_auth] section above.

 [ui_config.ui_oidc_auth]